Alice Wilson: Career

-In 1907 Wilson started her career at the University of Toronto museum in the mineralogy division, despite not having completed her degree.
+In 1907, Wilson started her career at the University of Toronto museum in the mineralogy division, despite not having completed her degree.
 In 1909, she took an assistant job at the Victoria Memorial Museum, and then became eligible and took a temporary clerk position at the Geological Survey of Canada (GSC), which was headquartered at the Victoria Memorial Museum in Ottawa.
-She was later requested to translate a portion of Karl Alfred von Zittel's Text-Book of Paleontology from German to English by Percy Raymond, whom also advocated Wilson to take a leave of absence from the GSC in order to finish her degree, of which she received in 1910.
-In 1911, she went back and was given a permanent position at the GSC.
-It was not until 1970 that other women were granted the same.
+Her past education of studying languages would later prove useful when she was requested to translate a portion of Karl Alfred von Zittel's Text-Book of Paleontology from German to English by Percy Raymond, who also advocated for Wilson to take a leave of absence from the GSC in order to finish her degree, which she received in 1910.
+Following her return in 1911, she was given a permanent position at the GSC, although she was still not allowed to participate in field studies alongside her male peers.
+This policy was finally changed in 1970.

 Before the departure of colleague Percy Raymond, she wrote two articles, both of which recorded new species of animals.
 Respectively, a new branchiopod and then a bivalve.
 Wilson faced significant difficulty being included in her colleagues' work after that.

 In 1916, during the First World War, Wilson's place of work, the Victoria Memorial Museum, was shut down and reoccupied as a war-time parliament.
 During this time, Wilson funded her projects with her own money, studying comparative anatomy and marine biology in Long Island, New York.
 Later, Wilson took part in the war-time effort on the home front, joining the Canadian equivalent of the Women's Land Army.

-At war's end in 1920, Wilson went back to the Victoria Memorial Museum, now working as an Assistant Paleontologist.
-She would further be promoted to associate geologist, in 1940.
+Meadowcroft had written that Wilson had become primary Geologist in 1945 but there is no documentary evidence of this claim.
+At war's end in 1920, Wilson went back to the Victoria Memorial Museum.
+She was promoted to assistant geologist in 1936.
+This was in lieu of the position she had requested for, which was Assistant Paleontologist.
+This was the highest position she had been allowed to advance to, due to her difficulty obtaining the scholarships to pursue the level of education she wanted.